Last summer I tried gardening for the very first time. Armed with recycled

 Ultimately, I hope this project helps us get

-closer to our house plants and the
+closer to our houseplants and the

-nature around us, reduce house plant neglect and make interacting with
+nature around us, reduce houseplant neglect and make interacting with

-our green friends a little more entertaining and curiosity driven.
+our green friends a little more entertaining and curiosity-driven.

 Thank You, Fellow Hackers!

-Waterloo Voice AI hackathon
+Waterloo Voice AI Hackathon

-given me the confidence to keep building, no matter how silly or small the
+me the confidence to keep building, no matter how silly or small the

 initial idea might seem.

-greenery and promotes luscious, beat-loving flowers!
+improves their greenery and promotes luscious, beat-loving leaves!